JasmineB10/JasmineB10/README.md

 - 👋 Hi, I’m Jasmine
-- 👀 I’m interested in Web development, Artificial intelligence
+- 👀 My Interests?
+Web development, Artificial intelligence.
+- 📫 My start?
+Java was my first programming language that I studied in 9th standard.
+- 📫 Where am I right now?
+I am pursuing my Btech at NIT Jalandhar
-- 🌱 I’m currently learning Webdev
+- 🌱 What I am currently focussed on ?
+I’m currently learning Web-dev
-- 💞️ I’m looking forward to collaborate on hackathons and interesting projects.
+- 💞️ My favorite part?
+I’m looking forward to collaborate for hackathons and interesting projects.
-- 🌱 I'm always open to learning new technologies for different projects.
+- 🌱 My strength?
+I'm always open to learning new technologies for different projects.
-- 📫 Reach me out at bajwajas10@gmail.com
+- 📫 Where to find me?
+Drop an email at bajwajas10@gmail.com

 ## 🛠 Technologies I Know